Chapter 16

 THE MESSAGE

-Given the principles we have covered, the question now arises as to: "What is Jesus teaching us in His sermon on the mountain?"
+Given the above principles, the question arises as to: "What is Jesus teaching us?"
 To find out let us begin by reading from,

 1 Timothy 6:6-10